-The project which was started in 2006 working with the Ministry of Health and the Center for Diseases Control (CDC) empowers people at-risk to take good care of their own health, make informed decisions to reduce their vulnerability to HIV/ AIDS, and decide to adhere to HIV and other treatment as recommended by health professionals.
+The project which was started in 2006 working with the Ministry of Health and the Centers for Disease Control and Prevention (CDC) empowers people at-risk to take good care of their own health, make informed decisions to reduce their vulnerability to HIV/AIDS, and to adhere to HIV and other treatment as recommended by health professionals.

-It is about increasing the number of people living with HIV who are tested, on treatment and virally suppressed.
+It is about increasing the number of people living with HIV who know their HIV status, are on treatment and virally suppressed.
 This is within the UNAIDS framework of 95-95-95; that’s 95% of people living with HIV (PLHIV) to know their status, 95% of people who know their HIV positive status are on treatment, and 95% of people on treatment have suppressed viral loads by 2030.

 TCE KEY RESULTS